information

 Environmental Services requests public comment on proposed changes to public sewer and stormwater management user charges

 Environmental Services is proposing revisions to City policies that outline sanitary sewer and stormwater management user charges.
 These changes will not change the charges customers see on their utility bills.
-The public comment period is open from Monday, April 28, through Tuesday, May 27, 2025.
+The public comment period was open from April 28 through May 27, 2025.

 Public notice